How Credit Reference Letters Work

 - Length of relationship: How long have you been a customer?

 - Payment history: Do you usually pay on time, and are you currently behind on payments?
-Have there been any late payments during the past twelve months?
+Have there been any late payments during the past 12 months?

 However, other details are often helpful (and requested).